-French group Havas was until recently represented in Australia by a local outpost of its main creative network, now Havas Australia.
-The group also has majority control of creative hotshop Host.
+French group Havas was until recently represented in Australia by two separate units: the local outpost of its main creative network, Havas Australia, but also via a majority shareholding the creative hotshop Host.
 During 2017, those two agencies were merged as Havas/Host, with the latter's founder Anthony Freedman becoming local group chairman.
 Host CEO Laura Aldington replaced Havas's Anthony Gregorio as CEO of the merged agency.
-The group also owns what is now Arnold Furnace, a local arm of the Arnold Worldwide network, and also PR agencies Red and One Green Bean.
+The group also owns PR agencies Red and One Green Bean.
 The Red Agency was named as Australia's Large PR Agency of the Year by Mumbrella's CommsCon awards for two consecutive years in 2016 and 2017.
 In 2016, Host and One Green Bean teamed up with Universal Music to launch new entertainment marketing agency Bring.
 Newest addition to the portfolio is shopper marketing agency BD Australia, acquired in 2017.
 The main Havas Worldwide agency has outposts in Sydney, Melbourne and also Brisbane from 2012.
 Adbrands does not currently offer a business profile for Havas Worldwide Australia or Arnold Furnace but subscribers may access account assignments and contact information for the agency.
 See also the Adbrands profile of the main Havas Worldwide Worldwide network.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

-Which clients does Havas Worldwide Australia handle?
+Which clients does Host Havas Australia handle?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Havas Worldwide?
+Who are the competitors of Host Havas Australia?
 See ranking of Australia's Leading Advertising Agencies

 Recent stories from Adbrands Weekly Update: